Nazanin Bayati: Early life

+Nazanin Bayati’s parents hail from Qom and Tafresh, two cities in Iran.
+She has two sisters named Naghmeh and Neda.

 Nazanin Bayati is a theater graduate of Tonekabon Islamic Azad University.

 Nazanin Bayati shone in her first film appearance in Darband and was nominated for Crystal Simorgh for Best Actress in a Leading Role at the 31st Fajr International Film Festival.
 She also won the statuette for the best comedy actress from the 19th Hafez Festival for her role in Golshifteh's home drama series.

 Nazanin Bayati appeared in the Shakeristan puppet TV series as a stage designer, costume designer, and voice actor for the characters of "Dream and Prophet" with Hassan Radfar.